 The novel shows Grace’s journey through sadness and joy, poverty and wealth.
 I hope you enjoy it.

-To Purchase House of Grace, A Family Saga: here or order from any good bookstore quoting ISBN 9780995710702
+If you like the sound of House of Grace, A Family Saga you can purchase from Amazon in paperback and Kindle formats or order from any good bookstore quoting ISBN 9780995710702.

 This park entrance in Queen’s Park Bolton has quite an impact on Grace.
 Take a look at the photo below to see what you think.

 Permission to use given by Bill Sheehy who owns the copyright of the above photo

 The above photo has been created by Helen V James – Facebook Palais de danse – Bolton

 Helen has kindly given permission for me to use this photo.